• Attendance Policies

 Check Out:

-No student may be checked out after 2pm at the end of the school day.
+No student may be checked out after 1:50 PM.

 Students who leave campus without following proper sign-out procedures will receive a permanent unexcused absence in classes missed, and they will be considered skipping.
 Skipping will warrant disciplinary consequences.